Skip to main content

 About Tortilleria San Roman

 Tortilleria San Roman on South Philly's Italian Market strip is worth a stop if you're tracking where your food comes from.
 The in-house nixtamal tortillas are the draw — come at lunch when they're freshest and the market is at its best.
-No booking needed, and it pairs well with a broader South Philadelphia food walk.
+No booking needed, it pairs well with a broader South Philadelphia food walk.

 What Tortilleria San Roman Actually Is (And Isn't)

 Most people assume a tortilleria is a tortilla shop that also sells a few tacos out the back.
 At 951 S 9th St in South Philadelphia's Italian Market, that assumption undersells what's on offer.
-Tortilleria San Roman is a working tortilla operation — but the food side of it is where your attention should go, and the daytime visit is almost always the stronger call.
+Tortilleria San Roman is a working tortilla operation — but the food side of it is where your attention should go, the daytime visit is almost always the stronger call.

 The Italian Market location puts it in one of Philadelphia's most food-dense corridors.
-If you're already making a morning or midday run through the market — stopping at South Philly Barbacoa nearby or exploring the stretch of independent vendors , Tortilleria San Roman fits naturally into a food-focused morning.
+If you're already making a morning or midday run through the market — stopping at South Philly Barbacoa nearby or exploring the stretch of independent vendors, Tortilleria San Roman fits naturally into a food-focused morning.
 The tortillas are made in-house, which means the baseline quality of anything built around them is higher than most of what you'll find at a sit-down Mexican spot in the city.
 That matters more at lunch, when the menu skews simpler and the corn flavour of the tortillas is the main event rather than a supporting role.

 For a food explorer who tracks sourcing and process, this is the kind of spot that rewards attention.
-The operation is rooted in traditional nixtamal technique , corn treated with lime before grinding , which produces tortillas with a depth of flavour that mass-produced versions can't replicate.
+The operation is rooted in traditional nixtamal technique, corn treated with lime before grinding, which produces tortillas with a depth of flavour that mass-produced versions can't replicate.
 Whether you're comparing it to the broader Philadelphia Mexican scene or arriving fresh from a destination like The French Laundry or Atomix, the honesty of the product here is a different kind of quality signal.

 Booking is not a concern.
 Walk-in access makes this an easy addition to any South Philly itinerary without planning overhead.
-The Italian Market is worth visiting for its own sake , see our full Philadelphia experiences guide and Philadelphia restaurants guide for how to build a half-day around it.
+The Italian Market is worth visiting for its own sake, see our full Philadelphia experiences guide and Philadelphia restaurants guide for how to build a half-day around it.

 Know Before You Go